 You’ll see lots of improvement after one coat, but some thick full grain leather items like saddles usually need a second or even third coat to penetrate the leather fully.

 Allow the dye to fully dry, apply your favoirte shoe polish or leather conditioner, buff the sruface, and enjoy your newly restored leather!

 Fiebings dye is alcohol based, and will dry quickly.
 Once completely dry you can put the item to use immediately!
 You may wish to oil or condition the item to prolong life and restore the oils lost during the cleaning step.

-Traditionally riding boots were stored with wooden boot trees, which look beautiful but are difficult to find and very expensive now.
-There are many functional plastic options for “working” riding boots, but for display it’s difficult to find an option that will look vintage and support the boot properly.
+Traditionally, riding boots were stored with wooden boot trees, which look beautiful but are difficult to find (and very expensive!) now.
+There are many functional plastic options for storing “working” riding boots, but for display, it’s difficult to find an option that looks vintage and supports the boot properly.

 To hold the boots upright that I use for display, I now cut and place a 2×2 inside the boot.
-Screwed once through the sole, and once to the back of the calf, boots with a board secured as illustrated will not sag or tilt, and still have room to be used as a vase for flowers or greenery as the seasons change.
+Screwed once through the sole, and once to the back of the calf, boots with a board secured as illustrated will not sag or tilt, and still have room to be used as a vase for flower bouquets or farm christmas decoration greenery as the seasons change.